intel/llvm/sycl/doc/PreprocessorMacros.md

 ### `SYCL_DISABLE_FALLBACK_ASSERT`

-Forces fallback assert feature implementation disable
+Forces fallback assert feature implementation disable i.e. the *copier kernel* and *checker host-task* are not enqueued.
+Also, DPCPP RT won't perform check if user's kernel uses `__devicelib_assert_fail`.
+Refer to [the document](Assert.md) for function behind *copier kernel* and *checker host-task*.

 ### Version macros